kos-lang/kos/doc/modules.md

 `size` is the new size of the array.

-If `size` is greater than the current array size, `void` elements are appended to expand the array.
+If `size` is greater than the current array size, `value` elements are appended to expand the array.

 Example: